chriswbartley/monoensemble/doc/index.rst

  - coef_calc_type : string
         Determines how the rule coefficients are calculated.
 Allowable values:
             - 'boost' DEFAULT: A single Newton step approximation is used.
 Fast, and generally best.
-            - 'bayesian': Assumes conditional indpendence between rules and calculates coefficients as per Naive bayesian classification.
+            - 'bayesian': Assumes conditional independence between rules and calculates coefficients as per Naive bayesian classification.
 Fast with good results.
             - 'logistic': L2 regularised logistic regression.
 Slower.

 To install, simply use :bash:`pip install monoensemble` or :bash:`conda install -c chriswbartley monoensemble`.
 For full documentation you've come to the right place.
 For a brief overview, refer to the `README file